RIDICS/ITJakub/README.md

 	3. copy content of "Database/ExistDB" folder except "config" folder to app collection named "jacob"
 	4. copy content of "Database/ExistDB/config" folder to collection "/system/config/db/apps/jacob"
 * Prepare Elasticsearch:
-  * Install Experimental highlighter plugin using following command: "./bin/elasticsearch-plugin install org.wikimedia.search.highlighter:experimental-highlighter-elasticsearch-plugin:5.5.2.2" in Elasticsearch installation directory.
   * Create indices using Elasticsearch-Update.ps1 script or manually using REST calls to Elasticsearch with configuration stored in "Database/Elasticsearch" folder (every file represents configuration for one index, index name is the same as file name).
   * Elasticsearch-Update.ps1 script has following parameters:
     1. -url URL of database (default is "http://localhost:9200")
     2. -path Folder with indices configuration (default is "Elasticsearch")
     3. -recreateMode Determine if indices should be deleted and then created new (default is $false)
     4. -indexSuffix Add suffix to index name (default is empty)
-* Restore Yarn dependencies (for development) using `YarnInstall.ps1` script.
-* Run `SelectPortalTheme.{SELECTED_PORTAL}.ps1` to choose portal style otherwise build fails because of missing styles.
-Run this script any time you want to change a theme.

 Optional environment configuration
 * Install certificates (required only if testing deployment to IIS)